 You will need pages 25 in the Summer Breeze Pattern

-Before you secure & close the gap, try the dress on to check waist elastic, bust elastic & dress length.
+Before you secure & close the gap to complete the strapless dress pattern tutorial, try the dress on to check waist elastic, bust elastic & dress length.

 You will need pages 21 in the Summer Breeze Pattern

-16. Once you're happy with the fit, you can complete the hem.
+Once you're happy with the fit from the strapless sundress pattern, you can complete the hem.
 This is outlined on page 21, Steps 44-47.